Hawaii

 Community Integration Services (CIS)-Supportive Housing Services

 CIS services may be rendered via telehealth as appropriate, as long as the required face-to-face interaction requirements are met (See Section 16, Service Settings for more information).
-Services rendered via telehealth shall be billed with the additional and appropriate telehealth modifiers, and applicable POS codes, as outline in memorandum QI-1702A (NOTE: QI-1702A has been replaced with QI-2139/FFS-21-15).
+Services rendered via telehealth shall be billed with the additional and appropriate telehealth modifiers, and applicable POS codes, as outline in memorandum QI-1702A (NOTE: QI 1702A was replaced with QI-2338/FFS 23-22/CCS 2311).
 Services may also be rendered via an approved telehealth modality, if determined by the health plan to be appropriate and effective and agreed to by the member.

 Induced/Intentional Termination of Pregnancy (ITOP) Evaluation & Management Services